Chappell Roan: Artistry

 Roan writes most of her songs with co-writers, most prominently her producer, Dan Nigro, with her song "Kaleidoscope" being the only song from her debut album written solely by Roan herself.
 After the release of her debut single, "Good Hurt", her style was described in Interview as "pop sound [...] infused with a dark and unsettling tone that underscores her intense, somber lyrics."
 In 2018, she described her musical style as a mix of organic and electronic sounds, with a pop tone, and as "dark pop with ballad undertones".
 In her songs written while she was a teenager, according to Atwood Magazine, she "brought the hardship and turbulence of our teenaged years to life with a candidness and vividness seldom seen from her peers."
 Roan describes her music as "kind of the fairytale version of what happened in real life" as her persona is a larger-than-life version of her real self.
-In 2024, Billboard described her as an "innovative art-pop auteur".
-Matt Collar of AllMusic described her music as "anthemic dance-pop".
+Roan's music has been described as pop, dance-pop, synth-pop, art pop, alternative pop, indie pop, disco, and pop rock.

 Voice

-Even in her early days, Roan received praise for her vocal abilities.
+Roan has received praise for her vocal abilities since her early days.
 In 2014, Troye Sivan and Connor Franta commended the then-16-year-old Roan's singing.
 Sivan said that he had not heard a voice like Roan's since Adele, and Franta called her a "vocally gifted goddess".
-Despite this, Roan has criticized her past singing, saying that she never had a "proper" vocal lesson until December 2022 and that she'd been "singing wrong" for 10 years.
+Despite this, Roan has criticized her past singing, saying that she never had a "proper" vocal lesson until December 2022 and that she had been "singing wrong" for 10 years.
 In a Vox feature, Constance Grady described Roan's vocal style in her early music as the "indie girl slur that was so popular at the time" and likened it to singing in cursive.
 She named "Pink Pony Club" as the song that marked the beginning of Roan's vocal evolution.

 Roan has been described as having a soprano vocal range, and has demonstrated use of the whistle register on songs such as "After Midnight".
 Writing for the official Grammy Awards site, Kelly Nguyen lauded Roan's "near-perfect vocal stability".
 In a review of Roan's live show at Heaven, a gay club in London, Poppie Platt of The Daily Telegraph praised Roan's "soaring, pitch-perfect high notes", writing that each note "shudder[ed] with feeling".